 Our second novel contribution is in extending our model to support asynchronous communications.
-In a large sensor network, it is not reasonable to assume that the sensor operate in synchronous rounds.
-Furthermore, as known from the linear iterative algorithms literature, when working in asynchronous rounds, the algorithms usually converge faster.
+In a large sensor network, it is unreasonable to assume that the sensors operate in synchronous rounds.
+Furthermore, as known from the linear iterative algorithms literature, algorithms usually converge in less asynchronous rounds (when compared to synchronous rounds).

-When considering the asynchronous model, it is more convenient to discuss shared-memory as means of communication.
-Thus, assume that for each directed edges between $p_i, p_j$ there is a read-write register $R{p_i,p_j}$ that is written by $p_i$ and read by $p_j$ .
+When considering the asynchronous model, it is more convenient to discuss shared-memory as means of communication.5 Thus, assume that for each directed edge between p_i, p_j there is a read-write register R{p_i,p_j} that is written by p_i and read by p_j .

-An asynchronous run is an infinite sequence of configurations $C_0 \to C_1 \to \dots$ such that some process p performs an atomic step between configuration $C_i$ and $C{i+1}$ .
+An asynchronous run is an infinite sequence of configurations $C_0 \rightarrow C_1 \rightarrow \ldots$ such that some process p performs an atomic step between configuration C_i and C{i+1} .
 An atomic step consists of reading or writing from a single register.
 Notice that in the current model a configuration consists of all of the registers and of the local variables at the different nodes.

 In this section we again prove that starting from an arbitrary configuration, when the inputs are bounded, the outputs are bounded as well.
-We consider each configuration $C_r$ to be assigned a vector input I(r) such that if node $p_i$ reads the input when performing an atomic step on $C_r$ it reads the value of $I{p_i}(r)$ .
-Equivalently, the output vector of configuration $C_r$ is O(r).
+We consider each configuration C_r to be assigned a vector input I(r) such that if node p_i reads the input when performing an atomic step on C_r it reads the value of $I{p_i}(r)$.
+Equivalently, the output vector of configuration C_r is O(r).